f5/otel-weaver/README.md

 - [OpenTelemetry Semantic Convention File Format](https://github.com/open-telemetry/build-tools/blob/main/semantic-conventions/syntax.md)

 ## ToDo
+- Telemetry schema improvements
   - [ ] Support local/enterprise semantic convention.
   - [ ] Support multiple level of telemetry schema inheritance.
-- [ ] Generate code from the resolved schema.
-- [ ] Add Tera filter to apply obfuscation, masking, ... based on tags and language configuration.
-- [X] Add support for group of attributes (in general and for metrics).
-- [X] Support attribute value everywhere (not only in resource).
-- [X] Support nested spans.
-- [ ] Generate a "transferable" schema from the resolved schema removing all redundancy and unused definitions.
-More specifically an attribute used multiple times in the schema must be defined globally at the top level of the schema and referenced from the places where it is used.
   - [ ] Add support for `all` in telemetry schema versions section.
   - [ ] Add support for `span_events` in telemetry schema versions section.
   - [ ] Add support for `apply_to_spans` in telemetry schema versions section.
   - [ ] Add support for `apply_to_metrics` in telemetry schema metrics versions section.
   - [ ] Add support for `split` in telemetry schema metrics versions section.
+  - [ ] Add support for group constraints `any_of`, ...
   - [X] Add support for group extends.
+  - [X] Add support for group of attributes (in general and for metrics).
+  - [X] Support attribute value everywhere (not only in resource).
+  - [X] Support nested spans.
+- Client SDK/API code generation
+  - [ ] Generate Go Client SDK/API on top of the generic Go Client SDK/API.
+  - [ ] Generate Go Client SDK/API with support for OTel Arrow Protocol.
+  - [ ] Generate Rust Client SDK/API on top of the generic Go Client SDK/API.
+  - [ ] Generate Rust Client SDK/API with support for OTel Arrow Protocol.
+- Tooling and plugins
-- [ ] Add support for group constraints `any_of`, ...
+  - [ ] Add support for WASM plugins.
+  - [ ] Add Tera filter to apply obfuscation, masking, ... based on tags and language configuration.
+  - [ ] Generate a "transferable" schema from the resolved schema removing all redundancy and unused definitions.
+More specifically an attribute used multiple times in the schema must be defined globally at the top level of the schema and referenced from the places where it is used.
   - [ ] Search engine for semantic convention catalog.

 ## Questions
 - Should we support the equivalent of trace.SpanFromContext(context.TODO()) to get the current span?